Managing Emotions: How To Get Them Under Control

 Understanding the power of your thoughts

 It's OK to choose things that you don't feel at first.
-If you choose the thoughts and continue to focus on them, eventually, your emotions will start to work to match your thoughts.
+If you choose the thoughts and continue to focus on them, eventually, your emotions can start to work to match your thoughts.
 This is not a process that takes place overnight.
 And, it might feel like a lot of work at first.
-But if you stick with it, you will be able to gain control of your emotions.
+But if you stick with it, you may be able to gain control of your emotions.

 Understanding that your emotions can lie to you